One Room Challenge {Week 3} – Designing the IKEA Algot Closet System

 Hit “next” when you’re satisfied and see the finished result!

 Hit “save to shopping list” and IKEA gives you your “Algot code”.
-This code can be used in stores to on their computers in case you have any last minute tweaking to do before picking everything up!
+This code can be used in stores on their computers in case you have any last-minute tweaking to do before picking everything up!

 Save this code.
 If you want to work on your design again at home you can use the code to start from where you left off instead of guessing what you had chosen (Hint: I made this mistake!).